eregon/path/README.md

 ### structure

-* ancestors: self and all the parent directories
+* ascend, ancestors: self and all the parent directories
+* descend: in the reverse order
 * backfind: ascends the parents until it finds the given path

 ``` ruby